Summary of Mississippi Gun Laws

 Open carry is legal in Mississippi for anyone at least 18 years of age who can legally possess a firearm with several restrictions, including that the firearm is carried in a holster, sheath, or scabbard that is at least partially visible above clothing anywhere where guns are not otherwise prohibited.
 Some areas are off-limits, including schools and bars.

 Concealed carry is legal without a permit for anyone who can legally possess a firearm as long as the handgun is carried in a holster or sheath.
 Mississippi statutes don’t address the minimum age for permitless concealed carry.
 For reciprocity reasons, two types of permits are still available at the state level: the Standard Firearms Permit (SFP) and an enhanced version (E-SFP), which allows carry in more locations.
-A permit applicant must be 21 years old (or at least 18 and a member of the military or a veteran) and either be a resident of Mississippi, a non-resident with a valid permit from another state, active duty member of the military stationed in Mississippi or be a retired law enforcement officer establishing residency in the state.
+A permit applicant must be 21 years old (or at least 18 and a member of the military or a veteran) and either be a resident of Mississippi, a non-resident with a valid permit from another state, an active duty member of the military stationed in Mississippi or be a retired law enforcement officer establishing residency in the state.
 The E-SFP requires a firearms training course offered by an instructor certified by the Mississippi Department of Public Safety.
 In terms of reciprocity, since Mississippi has permitless carry, any person who can legally possess a firearm may carry a concealed firearm on his or her person without a license or permit.

 Mississippi is a Castle Doctrine state and has a “stand your ground” law.
-A person who is not the initial aggressor and is not engaged in unlawful activity shall have no duty to retreat before using deadly force if the person is in a place where the person has a right to be.
+A person who is not the initial aggressor and is not engaged in the unlawful activity shall have no duty to retreat before using deadly force if the person is in a place where the person has a right to be.
 The statute provides that a person acting in justifiable self-defense shall have similar presumptions in civil cases and is immune from civil suits if found “not guilty” in criminal proceedings.

 Mississippi Gun Laws at a Glance